Weld (album)

 Weld was recorded by David Hewitt on Remote Recording Services' Silver Truck.

-Neil Young states that he permanently damaged his hearing while mixing this album.
+Young has stated that he permanently damaged his hearing while mixing this album.

-There was a brief release of the concert on VHS and laserdisc.
+There was a brief release of the concert on VHS and Laserdisc.
 The mix on the video is by longtime Young collaborator David Briggs and is a harder-edged, superior mix, according to biographer Jimmy McDonough in his book Shakey.
 The video was re-released in May 2009 for digital download.

 Track listing

 All tracks written by Neil Young except where noted.